Skip to main content

 How to deal with illegal eviction

-It’s an illegal eviction if your landlord or anyone acting on their behalf:
+It’s an illegal eviction if your private landlord or anyone acting for them:

-• kicks you out or uses physical force to make you leave
+• kicks you out or uses force to make you leave

 • stops you from getting into parts of your home